-Immunotherapy specialist Scancell Holdings Plc (LONSCLP) has conditionally raised £6.9mln, after expenses, in a discounted placing and share subscription, with the cash to be used develop its three main drug candidates.
+Immunotherapy specialist Scancell Holdings Plc (LONSCLP) has raised £6.9mln net of expenses in a discounted placing and share subscription, with the cash to be used develop its three main drug candidates.

 The combined proceeds will be used to fund a phase II trial of the company’s lead drug, SCIB-1, in combination with a checkpoint inhibitor to treat late-stage melanoma.